-Additional Positions at AUDirector, MA Program in Spanish and Latin American Studies
+Additional Positions at AUDirector, Certificate in Spanish Translation

 Author of The New Man in Cuba: Culture and Identity in the Revolution (2007), Serra's research and teaching dwells on the relationship between politics, aesthetics and ideology in Latin America, particularly during the era that started with the Cuban Revolution.